The-Linux-Club/.github/profile/README.md

-# Wooooo You found the official repository for the linux club project!
+# WOOOOOO You found the official repository for the linux club project!

 This is still a work in progress